Vianpyro/Penny-Game/README.md

 ## Contributing

 Contributions are welcome!
-Please open issues or submit pull requests for improvements, bug fixes, or new features.
+Please open issues or submit pull requests for improvements, bugfixes, or new features.

 ## Contact